prayash/eventide/TUTORIAL.md

 ### Building VR apps has never been easier.
 Combine that with the power and accessibility of the web, and you get WebVR.

 Today, we'll be running through a short tutorial on creating our own WebVR application using [A-Frame](https://aframe.io/) and [React](https://facebook.github.io/react/).
 We'll cover the setup process, build out a basic 3D scene, and add interactivity and animation.
 A-Frame has an excellent third-party component registry, so we will be using some of those in addition to writing one from scratch.
 In the end, we'll go through the deployment process through [surge](https://surge.sh/) so that you can share your app with the world and test it out live on your smartphone (or Google Cardboard if you have one available).
-For reference, the final code is [here](https://github.com/prayasht/aframe-demo) in case you get lost.
+For reference, the final code is [here](https://github.com/prayasht/eventide) in case you get lost.
 Over the course of this tutorial, we will be building a scene like this.
+Live demo [here](http://eventide.surge.sh).

 ![A-Frame Demo](img/aframe-sunset.png "A-Frame Demo")